jarthod/render-later/README.md

 - Wider test coverage across browsers using [Sauce Labs](https://saucelabs.com/opensauce/)
 - Parallel rendering (I tried quickly but the `capture` helper isn't thread-safe)
 - Add options to do caching at the same time (with the same key)
-- Add options to customize the generated temporary element (could be used for loading indication or to avoid CSS conflict)

 ## License